SJTU-DDST/DREAM/README.md

-# SepHash: A Write-Optimized Hash Index On Disaggregated Memory via Separate Segment Structure
+# DREAM

-SepHash is a write-optimized hash index designed for emerging disaggregated memory.
-SepHash uses several techniques to optimize write operations and index expansion on disaggregated memory while maintaining balanced read performance.
-SepHash proposes a two-level separate segment structure that significantly reduces the bandwidth consumption during resizing.
-SepHash reduces latency on each write operation using append writes and coroutine.
-With optimized filter and cache structures, SepHash maintains good read performance.
+DREAM is a high-performance hash index on disaggregated memory that minimizes network overhead during writes.
+This repository is forked from [SepHash](https://github.com/minxinhao/SepHash).

 ## Feature Highlights

-- Write performance much higher than RACE under write intensive load, 3.3x for write only workload.
+- High write performance under inserts and uniform and skewed updates.
-- Read performance close to RCE, much better than other leveling hash indexes ported to disaggregated memory.
+- Read performance comparable to RACE, much better than other leveling hash indexes ported to disaggregated memory.
 - High space utilization with very low metadata overhead.
 - Good scalability with number of clients and servers.